-The ISPC Science Forum 2016 will be co-hosted by the United Nations Economic Commission for Africa (UNECA) and held from 12-14 April 2016 in Addis Ababa addressing the topic of: “Agricultural research for rural prosperity: rethinking the pathways”.
+The ISPC Science Forum 2016 was co-hosted by the United Nations Economic Commission for Africa (UNECA) and held from 12-14 April 2016 in Addis Ababa addressing the topic of: “Agricultural research for rural prosperity: rethinking the pathways”.

 The last two Science Fora focused on research and partnership issues related to the CGIAR System Level Outcomes (SLOs) on agriculture and the environment and the potential contribution of agriculture to nutrition and health outcomes.
-With the new CGIAR Strategy and Results Framework having 3 SLOs, the ISPC considers that the 2016 Science Forum (SF16) should focus on the SLO which has not yet been addressed in a SF– the contribution of agriculture to reducing poverty.
+With the new CGIAR Strategy and Results Framework having 3 SLOs, the ISPC considered that the 2016 Science Forum (SF16) focus on the SLO which had not yet been addressed in a SF– the contribution of agriculture to reducing poverty.
 The wider CGIAR System was consulted on the topic which received considerable support.
-The topic will also build on the Council’s recent studies on farm size and urbanization, and on the work of the Standing Panel on Impact Assessment (SPIA).
+The topic also built on the Council’s recent studies on farm size and urbanization, and on the work of the Standing Panel on Impact Assessment (SPIA).

-The biennial CGIAR Science Forum brings together scientists, practitioners, policy makers and funders to examine emerging challenges and recent scientific advances, identify key researchable issues where there is real potential to deliver impacts on development goals and form new partnerships to address them.
+The biennial CGIAR Science Forum brought together scientists, practitioners, policy makers and funders to examine emerging challenges and recent scientific advances, identify key researchable issues where there is real potential to deliver impacts on development goals and form new partnerships to address them.
 Slide presentations and video footage of presentations are now available.